 A detailed summary on how to apply can be found here.
-In brief, prospective students apply with a prioritised list of three projects selected from this booklet by Friday 1st December 2023.
-Shortlisted students will be invited to interview in January.
+In brief, prospective students apply with a prioritised list of three projects selected from this booklet and/or our paediatric oncology project booklet by Friday 19th April 2024.
+Shortlisted students will be invited to interview in May.
 If successful, students will be allocated a project on the basis of their ranking during the review process.
 It is strongly suggested that students contact supervisors of projects they are interested in applying for prior to application.